-We are very mindful of keeping the ‘tax drag’ on investments to a minimum, and structure investment strategies to reduce tax liabilities.
-In support of this we have recently established a fixed interest Portfolio Investment Entity (PIE) for our clients, to cap the tax on interest at 28%.
+We are very mindful of keeping the “tax drag” on investments to a minimum, and structure investment strategies to reduce tax liabilities.
+In support of this we helped establish a fixed interest Portfolio Investment Entity (PIE) for our clients, to cap the tax on interest at 28%.

-However whilst tax efficiency is an objective it must be balanced with the other priorities of the portfolio, which include diversification, liquidity, expenses, and the adherence to the strategic asset allocation.
+However whilst tax efficiency is an objective, it must be balanced with the other priorities of the portfolio – including diversification, liquidity, expenses, and adherence to the strategic asset allocation.

 1.5 Will you tailor the portfolio to our needs?